08° 30′ S, 115° 15′ E

 Practical

-The Tegalalang Rice Terrace actually consists of several rice terraces.
+Tip: The Tegalalang Rice Terrace actually consists of several rice terraces.
 Most people visit the most popular part.
-This part was actually set up by the government to attract tourists.
-However, just behind the most famous terrace, there is another terrace: the Mupu rice terrace.
-It is part of the Tegalalang Rice Terrace but is privatly owned by a family.
+This part was actually set up by the government to attract tourists, just behind the most famous terrace, there is another terrace: the Mupu rice terrace.
+It is part of the Tegalalang Rice Terrace but is privately owned by a family.
 This part of the rice terrace is just as beautiful and a lot less busy!
-Therefore, consider visiting this part (too)!
+Therefore, consider visiting this part (too).

 Bali is known for its many beautiful waterfalls all over the island.
 Due to its central location, many of these waterfalls are located in and around Ubud.
 Ideal for a day of chasing waterfalls.
 To help you choose which waterfalls you want to visit from the hundreds of options, we have listed our favorites below.

 Don’t forget to bring your swimwear, because at most of these waterfalls, you can take a refreshing dip in the water.
-Certainly welcome, because you often have to descend a lot of stairs and steep paths to reach these waterfalls and then climb back up again afterwards.
-That is why it is also important to wear sturdy shoes, so that you do not slip.
+Certainly welcome, because you often have to descend a lot of stairs and steep paths to reach these waterfalls and then climb back up again afterward.
+That is why it is also important to wear sturdy shoes so that you do not slip.

 Tibumana Waterfall